 The lion’s share of chiropractic treatment is for spine and nervous system complaints that include back and neck pain.
 However, as a practice, chiropractic also encompasses leg and arm joints, as well as headaches and strain on your body.

 Common athletic complaints also include shoulder pain and ankle injuries, and many athletes prefer to treat these ailments through chiropractic care instead of painkillers or surgery.
 Athletes who receive regular, non-injury adjustments may find they have better range of motion, heightened blood flow and fewer injuries.
 Better flexibility is another benefit, which can also help athletes experience fewer injuries.

 Proper spine alignment is a must for athletes seeking to improve their performance and for anyone who wants to feel better.
-Get in touch with Olympia Chiropractic and Physical Therapy for an evaluation.
+Get in touch with Olympia Chiropractic and Physical Therapy in Bartlett for an evaluation.